kshedden/case_studies/methods/writing-tips.md

   "coefficient for x" or the "slope parameter for x" rather than the "effect of x", since the latter implies causality.

-* It is usually not necessary to eliminate all hints of causal thinking from your writing.
+* While you should be very careful about casually implying that your findings have a causal interpretation, it is usually not necessary to eliminate all hints of causal thinking from your writing.
 Science is primarily concerned with identifying causal relationships.
 Evidence for causality does not need to come solely from the data that you are analyzing.
 In some cases, there may be a basis